Skip to main content

 Client Interview Shadowings

-As part of our pro bono programme our students have the opportunity to interview real clients within the Brunel Legal Advice Centre with real legal issues and give them much needed legal advice that they cannot normally afford and improving their access to justice.
+As part of our pro bono programme, you'll have the opportunity to interview real clients within the Brunel Legal Advice Centre.
+You'll address real legal issues and provide much-needed advice that they cannot normally afford, thereby improving their access to justice.

 IP Pro Bono

-We are delighted to be able to offer our law students the opportunity to work within the Intellectual Property field, advising Start-ups and small to medium organisations on their intellectual property rights.
+We're delighted to be able to offer the opportunity to work within the Intellectual Property field, advising start-ups and small to medium organisations on their intellectual property rights.

 Streetlaw

-Our students prepare live workshops and presentations to a client group such as a school or community group and develop their research, teamwork and oral communication skills in the process.
+You'll prepare live workshops and presentations to a client group such as a school or community group.
+This will help develop your research, teamwork and oral communication skills in the process.

 Other Law Lives activities include the: